 Directions: Interstate 30 East or West, then follow signs to Fair Park.

-This year, say howdy to the 2023 Texas State Fair when it opens on Friday, September 28 and runs until Sunday, October 21, 2018.
+This year, say howdy to the 2023 Texas State Fair when it opens on Friday, September 29 running until Sunday, October 22, 2023.

-There is also Big Tex, a talking fifty-two foot tall cowboy who just happens to be the biggest meet-and-greet host in the business!
+There's also Big Tex, a talking fifty-two foot tall cowboy who just happens to be the biggest meet-and-greet host in the business!

-There is also a ferris wheel that was - and still remains - the largest of its kind after it was introduced
+And then there's the giant ferris wheel that was (and still remains) the largest of its kind soaring 212 feet tall when it was introduced

-Meanwhile, the Texas State Fair also features a wide variety of more traditional state fair attractions including livestock shows, a huge variety of competitions, carnival rides, nightly free music concerts, and plenty of exhibitors for the tons of visitors who flock to the fair during its more than three-week run.
+Meanwhile, the Texas State Fair also features a wide variety of more traditional state fair attractions including livestock shows, a huge variety of competitions, and always popular carnival rides,

 DID YOU KNOW?
 Texas State Fair fun facts

 • Big Tex made his debut in 1952 and quickly became a major fair landmark.
-Although Tex went down in a spectacular heap of flames in 2012, the new Big Tex rose from the ashes the following year a full 3 feet taller and 19,000 lbs. heavier than the previous version.
+Although Tex went down in a spectacular heap of flames in 2012, the new Big Tex rose from the ashes the following year a full 3 feet taller and 19,000 lbs. heftier!

 • The Big Tex Choice Awards began in 2005 to judge vendors' various assortments of fried foods.
 That year, the winner was a fried peanut butter, jelly and banana sandwich.